 Large Country Garden

-This Grade II Listed manor house is located in an elevated rural location with far reaching views over the Dorset countryside.
+This large country garden complements the Grade II Listed manor house located in an elevated rural location with far reaching views over the Dorset countryside.

 The gardens surround the U-shaped house on three sides and include a large walled garden as well as a more intimate space nestled between the wings of the building.
 When first viewed, this space was dominated by a ghastly extension added in the 1960s and described by all as the ‘railway station waiting room’ before being reimagined by architects Hackett Holland, who sympathetically updated the house.